United Utilities Group PLC – Annual report – 31 March 2020

-Under the regulatory framework the group operates within, the majority of any benefit from reduced tax payments will typically not be retained by the group but will pass to customers; reducing their bills.
-For 2018/19, the impact of tax deductions on capital investment alone reduced average household bills by around £25.
+Under the regulatory framework the group operates within, the majority of any benefit from reduced tax payments will typically not be retained by the group but will pass to customers reducing their bills.
+For 2019/20, the impact of tax deductions on capital investment alone reduced average household bills by around £25.

 The group’s principal subsidiary, United Utilities Water Limited (UUW), operates solely in the UK and its customers are based here.
-All of the group’s profits are taxable in the UK (other than profits relating to the group’s 35 per cent holding in Tallinn Water which are fully taxable in Estonia).
+All of the group’s profits are taxable in the UK (other than profits relating to the group’s 35.3 per cent holding in Tallinn Water which are fully taxable in Estonia on distribution).

 The investment in Tallinn Water is directly held via United Utilities (Tallinn) BV, a Dutch holding company.
-There is no tax advantage to this historic intermediate holding company and the only income of the Dutch company is the annual dividends received from Tallinn Water of around £2 million, which are fully taxable within Estonia and wholly paid onto the UK.
+There is no tax advantage to this historic intermediate holding company and the only income of the Dutch company is the annual dividends received from Tallinn Water of around £4 million, which are fully taxable within Estonia and wholly paid onto the UK.
 The group’s only other overseas subsidiary is a dormant company resident in Thailand, where the group had historic trading operations.
-This company is in the process of being dissolved and has no income.
+This company is awaiting the necessary formalities before being dissolved and has no income.

-Every year, the group pays significant contributions to the public finances on its own behalf as well as collecting and paying over further amounts for its 5,000-strong workforce.
-Details of the total payments for 2019 of around £241 million are set out below.
+Every year, the group pays significant contributions to the public finances on its own behalf as well as collecting and paying further amounts for its 5,000 strong workforce.
+Details of the total payments for 2020 of around £250 million are set out below.

-From summer 2019, the group will also now be publishing a separate dedicated annual tax report on our website, which will include further details in relation to the following key areas:
+See our website for our latest separate annual tax report, which includes further details in relation to the following key areas: